-- 3.1.2.9.2. when permitted by law; or - 3.1.2.9.3. with the consent of the parent, guardian, or carer of the Child/Young Person and under a valid prescription for that Child/Young Person and at the prescribed dosage; or - 3.1.3. do not comply with the Child/Young Person Safe Practices as set out in Appendix 4 that are applicable to all Relevant Persons.
+- 3.1.2.5.
+Victimisation; - 3.1.2.6.
+Vilification: - 3.1.2.7. request or infer that the Child/Young Person keep any communication secret from their parents/carer, or other Relevant Person such as a coach or administrator, or Relevant Organisation3; - 3.1.2.8. supply alcohol, or drugs (including tobacco) to Child/Young Person; - 3.1.2.9. supply medicine to a Child/Young Person, except for: - where the Relevant Person reasonably believes that the medicine is necessary for lifesaving medical treatment; - 3.1.2.9.2. when permitted by law; or - 3.1.2.9.3. with the consent of the parent, guardian, or carer of the Child/Young Person and under a valid prescription for that Child/Young Person and at the prescribed dosage; or - do not comply with the Child/Young Person Safe Practices as set out in 3.1.3.
+Appendix 4 that are applicable to all Relevant Persons.